PubMatic (PUBM)

 5. Revenue Growth

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-PubMatic’s recent performance shows its demand has slowed as its annualized revenue growth of 6% over the last two years was below its five-year trend.
-PubMatic Year-On-Year Revenue Growth
+PubMatic’s recent performance shows its demand has slowed as its annualized revenue growth of 2.9% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-Looking further ahead, sell-side analysts expect revenue to decline by 6% over the next 12 months, a deceleration versus the last two years.
-This projection is underwhelming and indicates its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to decline by 1.2% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will face some demand challenges.

 6. Customer Acquisition Efficiency